top of page

 Women's Bible Study

-On every other Tuesday evenings our ladies have an in-depth Bible study.
-Our ladies have begun their next study.
-They meet every other Tuesday evening at the Pastor's home to study and discuss the Scriptures.
+On every other Monday evenings our ladies have an in-depth Bible study.
+Our ladies have begun their next study on the epistle by James.
+They meet every other Monday evening at the Pastor's home to study and discuss the Scriptures.
 They then encourage each other in applying to their lives what they have studied.